Inpatients die more frequently when hospital emergency departments (ED) are overcrowded. Long stays undoubtedly cause excess deaths in the ED itself.

 To demonstrate, let’s go back to the graph and trace a line vertically at a PO2 of 30mmHg on the horizontal axis and see what happens when the curve shifts left and right.

-At the level of 30mmHg, the saturations are different in the left hand curve (70%) than in the right (20%) — as indicated by the top and bottom of the red line.
+At the level of 30mmHg, the saturations are different in the left-hand curve (70%) compared to the right (20%) – as indicated by the top and bottom of the red line.
 This is because the ‘dropping off point’ – indicated by the green circles – moves from 35mmHg to 15mmHg on the horizontal axis.

 In summary, a small shift in the position of the curve can have an outsized effect on what happens at a particular point in the middle of the graph.